joyboseroy/vada-simulator/README.md

 - `IS_QUALIFIED_ASPECT_OF` is over-represented in the source data relative to other relation types, which can make debates feel repetitive if the same handful of high-confidence edges keep getting cited.
+- **Citation-validity is not citation-fidelity.** Every citation in a debate transcript references a real edge with a real evidence_quote (validity is enforced programmatically), but the agent's paraphrase of what that quote means can still drift from what the quote actually supports.
+A real example caught during review: an Advaita agent cited a passage meaning "the self is untouched by virtue and vice" but phrased it as "the self is distinct from karma, which exists separately," inflating a narrower claim into a stronger, actually incorrect metaphysical one (Advaita's non-dual position holds nothing exists apart from the self/Brahman at all). `agents.py` now includes an explicit prompt guardrail against this specific failure mode, but no automated check verifies content fidelity the way citation-validity is verified.
+Treat any specific debate claim as worth checking against the real evidence_quote (`check_edge_fidelity.py`) before citing it elsewhere as established philosophical fact.

 ## Example outputs